Giant van Gogh painting towers over Goodland

 In 2004 Goodland Rotary Club erected a floodlight in front of the painting as part of their Rotary Centennial Project.
 The light makes the painting stand out and is visible from I-70.
 The Rotary volunteers also have erected brick sidewalks and viewing benches plus a visitors logbook, all south of the painting.
 The bricks in the sidewalks were reclaimed from Goodland’s Main Street.

-Goodland’s painting was chosen as No. 5 in 2008’s Eight Wonders of Sherman County contest.
-Painting has been recommended by Midwest Living, Kansas!
-Magazine, “Driving Across Kansas: The Guide to I-70” and RoadsideAmerica.com, among others.
+Sherman County voters chose Goodland’s painting as No. 5 in 2008’s Eight Wonders of Sherman County contest.
+Midwest Living, Kansas!
+Magazine, “Driving Across Kansas: The Guide to I-70” and RoadsideAmerica.com among others have recommended visiting the painting.
 360Cities.com features a panorama of the painting.

-To view the painting, please park in one of the lots provided.
+To view the giant van Gogh painting, please park in one of the lots provided.
 One is a bit east of the Businesss Highway 24-Cherry Street intersection and the other is a bit north.
-The eastern one opens from Business 24 between Truck & Tractor Repair and Healthful Solutions.
+The eastern one opens from Business 24 between Truck & Tractor Repair and the City of Goodland’s building.
 The northern one opens from 19th Street south of Dollar General and Bill’s Shootin’ Shop.
 The painting is always open for viewing.
+A picnic table sits under a gazebo.

 Inspired by the van Gogh replica, local artists have painted smaller paintings on easels in Goodland city parks.
 The easiest way to view all the paintings on their easels is to start at the van Gogh Project painting in Pioneer Park East.
-Go north to Chambers Park for “Picnic in the Park“, Gulick Park for “The Big Rooster“ and finally Rosewood Park for “Arapahoe Sun“.
+Go to Steever Park for “You Are Here”, Chambers Park for “Picnic in the Park“, Gulick Park for “The Big Rooster“ and finally Rosewood Park for “Arapahoe Sun“.